Skip to main content

 Traffic Control

-Events which impact the normal flow of traffic will adhere to City of Mill Creek guidelines, and have an approved traffic control plan, including 72-hour posting of street closures and event parking.
+Events which impact the normal flow of traffic will adhere to City of Mill Creek guidelines, and have an approved TCP, including 72-hour posting of street closures and event parking.

 Expenses related to barricades and traffic control devices are the responsibility of the event organizer.